 A licence for a primary or secondary school to perform a New Zealand play; or for a performance by a tertiary institution.

-A licence for holding a public reading of a NZ play.
+A licence for holding a public reading of a New Zealand play.
 A set fee of $70 is charged.

 A licence to photocopy unpublished manuscripts for rehearsal and production purposes.
 You are required to have a licence for as many copies of a play as are needed by the cast/director etc.